SciStag/SciStag/README.md

 `pip install scistag[full]` or when using poetry `poetry add scistag[full]` and you are ready to go! :)

-If you do not want to install advanced components such as Kivy you are also fine with a more light-weighted
+If you do not want to install advanced components with a more light-weighted

-`pip install scistag[logstag,flask]`
+`pip install scistag[common]`

 ## Getting started